Veterinarians Need Disability Income Insurance

 Individual Disability Insurers offer policies that are "non-cancellable and guaranteed renewable."
 This promise means the only reason the coverage can be terminated is for non-payment of premium costs.

 The AVMA Plan makes no such promises, reserving the right to cancel the coverage if they no longer sponsor the coverage, or choose to work with a new insurer.
-The insurer can drop the AVMA coverage if a certain threshold of people do not participate.
+The insurer can also drop the AVMA coverage if a certain threshold of people in membership do not participate.

-The promise of non-cancellable and guaranteed renewable ensures you always have access to DI coverage.
-The AVMA group rules could suddenly leave you without income protection.
+The promise of non-cancellable and guaranteed renewable ensures you will always have access to Disability Insurance.
+The AVMA plan could suddenly leave you without income protection.

-Individual DI policies promise optional benefits important to DVMs.
-The AVMA group plan does not offer.
+Individual DI policies promise optional benefits important to DVMs that the AVMA group plan does not offer.

 Many strong insurance companies offering individual Disability Income Insurance have begun to offer two additional options (for an extra fee) that suit DVMs: